1plusX/swan/README.md

 # Generalization of Turtledove and First-party sets

 We propose to generalize [Turtledove](https://github.com/WICG/turtledove) and [First-party sets](https://github.com/privacycg/first-party-sets) to enable full profile based targeting while remaining compliant with the chromium privacy model.
-More precisely, the goal is to be able to target users based on deterministic behavioral data collected in the browser and across domains and/or parties while preserving privacy.
+More precisely, the goal is to be able to target users based on  behavioral data collected across domains and/or parties while making sure this data never leaves the browser.

+This proposal addresses the issue of restricted 3rd-party data access which is caused by the removal of the 3rd-party cookie.
+This is particularly problematic for the market actors that have limited first-party data.

+In the following we use the notion of "domain" and "party" as defined in the [First-party sets](https://github.com/privacycg/first-party-sets) proposal.

 ## The capabilities of Turtledove
 In a nutshell, the Turtledove framework consists of the following steps to show a targeted ad: